ACLS Certification - Official Site | Powered by CPR.com

 Criteria to Determine a Second-Degree Type I Heart Block

 First, look at the relationship between the P wave and the QRS complex.
-In a second-degree Type I heart block, you’ll find an increasingly longer PR interval until the QRS complex drops off.
+In a second-degree Type I heart block, you’ll find an increasingly longer PR interval until the QRS complex drops off, unlike a first degree heart block where the PR interval is consistently prolonged but every QRS is conducted.

 Related Video – ECG and the Cardiac Cycle Basics